MrMiniou/ICS4U_2021-2022/ICS3U/Days 10-11/Note 1 - Documentation.md

 When you are working on a large project, good documentation is cricital for understanding and remembering what particular blocks of code do in case you don't remember writing it.

+### Target Audience

+In a work environment, the target audience would be your coworkers who would potentially review your code.
+In this course, the target audience for your comments will be your classmates.

 ### What is a Good Comment?

 Good comments don't point out obvious things, like this: